fkmiec/goscript/README.md

 You can add a shebang (ie. #!/path/to/my/command) to a go source file to make it executable like a shell script.

 Just add `#!/usr/bin/env -S goscript` to the top of your go source file.
-The --template option includes the shebang in the template code it prints out.
+The --template and --code options include the shebang in the code printed to stdout.

 ```
 #!/usr/bin/env -S goscript